-But implementing behavior plans for preschoolers can be difficult when dealing with 20 or more children between the ages of three and five, or when you have limited preschool behavior management strategies under your belt.
-This age group has seemingly boundless energy and is rapidly exploring and learning.
+Implementing behavior plans for preschoolers can be difficult when you’re working with 20 or more children between the ages of three and five, or if you have limited strategies to draw from.
+While managing a classroom of energetic preschoolers is challenging, it's not impossible.
+We’ve put together this guide to illustrate the best behavior management strategies for your childcare program.

 What is preschool behavior management?

-Preschool behavior management uses strategies to support children in learning, increase prosocial behaviors, and reduce challenging behaviors.
+Preschool behavior management uses proactive strategies to support children in learning, increase prosocial behaviors, and reduce challenging behaviors.

 Behavior management for preschoolers is vital as it helps set expectations, forms the foundation for social-emotional learning, creates a conducive learning classroom environment, provides strategies families can use at home, and promotes positive behavior.